ottok/rocksdb/debian/README.source.md

 To get the Debian packaging source code and have the upstream remote alongside it, simply run:

+    gbp clone vcs-git:rocksdb --add-upstreamvcs

+Alternatively, run this to define precisely one upstream branch to be tracked:

-    gbp clone vcsgit:rocksdb --add-upstream-vcs
+    gbp clone vcs-git:entr \
+      --postclone="git remote add -t main -f upstreamvcs https://github.com/facebook/rocksdb.git"

-Using the `vcsgit:`prefix will automatically resolve the git repository location, which for most packages is on salsa.debian.org.
+Using the `vcs-git:`prefix will automatically resolve the git repository location, which for most packages is on salsa.debian.org.
 To build the package one needs all three Debian branches (`debian/latest`, `upstream/latest`and `pristine-tar`).
 Using `gbp clone` and `gbp pull` ensures all three branches are automatically fetched.

-The command above also automatically adds the upstream repository as an extra remote called `upstreamvcs`, and fetches the latest upstream `main` branch commits and tags.
+The command above also automatically adds the upstream repository as an extra remote, and fetches the latest upstream `main` branch commits and tags.
 The upstream development branch is not a requirement to build the Debian package, but is recommended for making collaboration with upstream easy.

-On older git-buildpackage versions the `--add-upstream-vcs` might not yet work, but you can achieve the same with manually running:

-    git remote add -t master -f upstreamvcs https://github.com/facebook/rocksdb.git

 The repository structure and use of `gbp pq` makes it easy to cherry-pick commits between upstream and downstream Debian, ensuring improvements downstream